Let’s get to know each other!

 A couple years after the trip to England, my family made the first of many moves.
 I spent the first 7 years of my life in Southern California, spending my days soaked in the sun, climbing fruit trees, and expanding the scope of my imagination.

-We moved to Susanville a few weeks before my 8th birthday, a small town in Northern California that is famously covered in snow for at least 5 months out of the year.
-We spent 3 years here, gardening and fishing at the local lake.
+We moved to Northern California a few weeks before my 8th birthday, to a small town famously covered in snow for at least 5 months out of the year.
+We spent 3 years here, making snowmen in the winter and gardening and fishing at the local lake in the summer.
 A neighbor taught me how to ride horses, and I learned how to cut wood for our fireplace.
-My family now wonders why I love Little Women and Anne of Green Gables so much.
+My family wonders why I love Little Women and Anne of Green Gables so much.

-After 3 years in Susanville, we moved back to Southern California, where my parents ran a restaurant in a small mountain community known for its apples - yes, its apples.
-Oak Glen, California is famous for its many apple orchards and Gilmore Girls-esk atmosphere.
-A visit to Oak Glen means stepping into a cozy book where it always smells of autumn.
+After 3 years in Northern California, we moved back to Southern California, where my parents ran a restaurant in a small mountain community known for its apple orchards.
+Oak Glen, California has a cozy, Gilmore Girls-esk atmosphere.
+In Oak Glen it feels like you are stepping into a cozy book where its always autumn.

 What a place for a ten-year-old girl with Anne Shirley-level dreams to grow up, right?

-After spending a few years day-dreaming in the apple orchard-lined clouds, a national event pushed me out of girlhood and back down to earth - the 2008 recession…it was time to move again.
+After spending a few years day-dreaming in the apple orchards, a national event pushed me out of girlhood and back down to earth - the 2008 recession…it was time to move again.

 To Texas we went.